 RMTs are subject to:

-In British Columbia, only CMTBC registrants are permitted by law (the Massage Therapists Regulation) to refer to themselves by using one or more of the following professional titles: “registered massage therapist” (including “RMT”), “massage therapist”, “registered massage practitioner”, or “massage practitioner”.
+In British Columbia, only CMTBC registrants are permitted by law (the Massage Therapists Regulation) to refer to themselves by any of the following professional titles: “registered massage therapist” (including “RMT”), “massage therapist”, “registered massage practitioner”, or “massage practitioner”.

-Like all regulated health professionals, RMTs are required to practice within their professional scope of practice.
-For RMTs, practicing within scope means providing primarily manual, hands-on treatment and assessment in accordance with the definition of “massage therapy” in the Massage Therapists Regulation.
-Many modalities and treatments that may be considered acceptable in other jurisdictions are not considered within the scope of practice of massage therapy in British Columbia.
+Like all regulated health professionals, RMTs must practice within their professional scope of practice.
+For RMTs, this means providing primarily manual, hands-on treatment and assessment in accordance with the definition of “massage therapy” in the Massage Therapists Regulation.
+Many modalities and treatments that may be considered acceptable in other jurisdictions are outside the scope of practice of massage therapy in British Columbia.
 CMTBC has posted specific guidance on yoga instruction and on using terms such as “specialize in” or “advanced” to describe one’s practice.